-- ECOL 1210 Ecology

-- ENTR 2301 Innovation and the Entrepreneurial Experience

-- ETOL 2230 Sustainable Tourism

-- ETOL 2270 Theory and Practice in Leadership

-- ETOL 3230 Ecotourism Facilitation Skills

-- ETOL 3270 Expedition \
+- ECOL 1210 Ecology - ENTR 2301 Innovation and the Entrepreneurial Experience - ETOL 2230 Foundations of Sustainable Tourism - ETOL 2270 Theory and Practice in Leadership - ETOL 3230 Relevant Topics in Sustainable Tourism - ETOL 3270 Expedition

 - ETOL 4270 Applied Leadership

 - ETOL 5200 Issues in Ecotourism and Outdoor Leadership

 - GEOG 1101 The Physical Environment

+- HPED 1000 Introduction to Health and Physical Education

+- HPED 1020 Foundations of Leadership and Communication for Recreation, Health, Sport, Physical Literacy and the Outdoors.

+- HPED 1040 Wellness and the Student:

+From Personal Health to Community Action

+- HPED 1070 Foundations of Outdoor Leadership

 - HPED 1640 Program Planning

+- HPED 2010 Historical Foundations of Recreation, Health, Sport, Physical Literacy and the Outdoors

+- HPED 2030 Statistics and Research Methods

 - HPED 2050 Professional Practice

 - HPED 2870 Introductory Backpacking

 - HPED 2880 Introductory Canoeing

 - HPED 2884 Introductory Winter Travel

+- HPED 3010 Sociological Perspectives of Recreation, Health, Sport, Physical Literacy and the Outdoors

 - HPED 3050 Practicum

 - HPED 3630 Recreation and Sport Tourism

 - MKTG 2150 Introduction to Marketing

 - Two Elective courses

 - 10 General Education courses

-\ETOL 3270 consists of a 10-day expedition in early May or late August.
+ETOL 3270 consists of a 10-day expedition in early May or late August.
 Students will be responsible for personal subsistence costs associated with ETOL 3270.
 For more details, consult an Academic Advisor in the Department of Health and Physical Education.